 3. Investigate the causes of transmission.

-B. Protected health information held by the public health authority shall not be disclosed to others without individual, written, specific informed consent, except for disclosures made:
+B. Protected health information held by the public health authority during a catastrophic health emergency shall not be disclosed to others without individual, written, specific informed consent, except for disclosures made:

 1. Directly to the individual;